pohlm01/master-thesis/4_comparison.typ

 // That are 6 signatures in total and 3 public keys (+1 signature in the `CertificateVerify` if not KEMTLS)

 // Correction: Root certs are typically not sent.
 There may be multiple certificates with the same CN #emoji.face.explode.
+On a large scale, every byte saved during a @tls handshake is a relevant reduction, as the handshakes take place before almost every connection.
+Therefore, we investigate the main improvement of @mtc over classical X.509 certificates in this section, namely the size reduction of the @tls handshake.
+//Additionally, we analyze the newly required updates from the Transparency Service to the @rp.
 The analysis focuses on the authentication related cryptographic material exchanged during the handshake.
-This means, we do not include the bytes that encode the domain name, key usage constraints, `not_before` or `not_after` timestamps, and similar.
+This means, we do not include the bytes that encode the domain name, key usage constraints, validity timestamps, and similar.
 We do also ignore the bytes required to establish a shared key used for the record layer, which is used for the encryption and authentication of the payload messages.
 Therefore, an X.509 handshake contains the following components.
-One signature for active authentication of the handshake, two signatures for @sct:pl, one signature for an @ocsp staple, one signature of the intermediate @ca on the End-Entity (EE) certificate, and one signature of the root @ca on the intermediate @ca.
+One signature for active authentication of the handshake, two signatures for @sct:pl, one signature for an @ocsp staple, one signature of the intermediate @ca on the @ee certificate, and one signature of the root @ca on the intermediate @ca.
-In addition, the EE and intermediate certificate contain one public key each.
+In addition, the @ee and intermediate certificate contain one public key each.
+The root certificate is typically not sent to the @rp, as it is expected to know it already.
 Summing this up, we count six signatures and two public keys.
-The last case in @tab:x509_size marked in yellow is a bit of a special case.
+The last case in @tab:x509_size, marked in yellow, is a special case.
 It uses @kemtls and therefore sends a key encapsulation instead of a signature.
 For our analysis, we ignore this fact, as it serves the same objective, namely actively authenticating the handshake.